 The National Science Foundation has funded TERC to develop a set of high school curriculum units or "modules" that help students understand the relationship between climate and the Earth system, with its cycles that occur at frequencies that range from daily and seasonally to thousands or tens of thousands of years.

-The Climate EarthLabs project is now accepting applications from high school science teachers who are interested in partnering with TERC in a Research Implementation.
-While the modules are essentially complete, they are still being refined, so your participation in the research effort and in providing feedback will help improve the modules.
+The Climate EarthLabs project is now accepting applications from high school science teachers who are interested in partnering with TERC in a Research Implementation of the Climate Detectives module.
+While the module is essentially complete, it is still being refined, so your participation in the research effort and in providing feedback will help improve it.

 Research Implementation involves the following elements: